succinctlabs/op-succinct/book/fault_proofs/proposer.md

 ## Architecture

 The proposer is built around the `OPSuccinctProposer` struct which manages:
-- Configuration state
+- Configuration state.
-- Wallet management for transactions
+- Wallet management for transactions.
-- Game creation and resolution logic
+- Game creation and resolution logic.
-- Chain monitoring and interval management
+- Chain monitoring and interval management.

 Key components:
-- `ProposerConfig`: Handles environment-based configuration
+- `ProposerConfig`: Handles environment-based configuration.
+- `handle_game_creation`: Main function for proposing new games that:
+  - Monitors the L2 chain's safe head.
+  - Determines appropriate block numbers for proposals.
-- `create_game`: Manages game creation with proper bonding
+  - Creates new games with proper parent-child relationships.
+- `handle_game_resolution`: Main function for resolving games that:
+  - Checks if resolution is enabled.
+  - Manages resolution of unchallenged games.
+  - Respects parent-child relationships.
+- `run`: Main loop that:
+  - Runs at configurable intervals.
-- `resolve_unchallenged_games`: Handles game resolution logic
+  - Handles both game creation and resolution.
+  - Provides error isolation between creation and resolution tasks.

+### Helper Functions
+- `create_game`: Creates individual games with proper bonding.
+- `try_resolve_unchallenged_game`: Attempts to resolve a single game.
-- `should_attempt_resolution`: Determines if games can be resolved
+- `should_attempt_resolution`: Determines if games can be resolved based on parent status.
-- `run`: Main loop managing the proposer's operation
+- `resolve_unchallenged_games`: Manages batch resolution of games.

 ## Development

 When developing or modifying the proposer:
-1. Ensure all environment variables are properly set
+1. Ensure all environment variables are properly set.
-2. Test with a local L1/L2 setup first
+2. Test with a local L1/L2 setup first.
-3. Monitor logs for proper operation
+3. Monitor logs for proper operation.
-4. Test game creation and resolution separately
+4. Test game creation and resolution separately.
-5. Verify proper handling of edge cases (network issues, invalid responses, etc.)
+5. Verify proper handling of edge cases (network issues, invalid responses, etc.).
+6. Note that game creation and resolution are handled independently, with separate error handling.